 Laws and regulations (i.e., cost of fuel, increase in excise taxes on fuels, VAT, etc.)

 The Marketing Department shall regularly review, at least annually, the Company’s pricing strategies and shall make a proposal for revision if necessary.
-This shall be done through a Pricing Analysis which shall be presented for review and approval of the SVP for Marketing and the President.
+This shall be done through a Pricing Analysis which shall be presented for review and approval of the SVP for Marketing and Operations and the President.